UTTAM-VAGHASIA/fluttercraft/docs/architecture.md

 ### 1. CLI Processing

-The command line processing is handled by Typer, which provides:
-- Command registration
-- Help text generation
-- Command parsing and dispatch
-- Option handling
+Typer still provides the outer CLI surface (`fluttercraft start`).
+Once the REPL begins, command parsing is handled by the new registry/executor stack:
+- **CommandRegistry** resolves commands by name or alias and organises them by category.
+- **CommandExecutor** normalizes tokens, routes to the appropriate command, and safeguards against runtime errors.
+- **CommandContext** shares platform/Flutter/FVM state, Rich console, and prompt history across commands.

 ### 2. Start Command

-The start command implements a Read-Evaluate-Print Loop (REPL) that:
+`start.py` constructs the command system via `build_command_system()` and wires prompt completions with live metadata from the registry.
+The REPL loop now:
-1. Displays environment information
+1. Displays environment information using the theme service
-2. Shows a prompt using Rich
+2. Prompts with `beautiful_prompt.py`
-3. Reads user input
+3. Dispatches user input through `CommandExecutor`
-4. Processes commands (help, fvm, clear, exit, etc.)
-5. Dispatches to appropriate command handlers
-6. Displays formatted responses
-7. Tracks command history
+4. Prints `CommandResult` messages and respects `should_continue`
+5. Keeps context (platform/Flutter/FVM dictionaries) in sync for subsequent commands

 ### 3. FVM Commands